Fikayomi31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Writing a script that set the mode of the file hello the same as olleh mode in the working directory.
+Writing a script that adds execute permissionto all subdirectories of current working directory for the owner, group owner and other users